littlelanguages/ll-mini-ilisp-kotlin-llvm/README.md

 # ll-mini-ilisp-kotlin-llvm

-In my efforts to understand compilers and LLVM code generation I have found Lisp has been a wonderful learning ground in that it is a simple yet powerful language with a minimal collection of constructs.
+In my efforts to understand compilers and LLVM code generation I have found Lisp to be a wonderful learning ground in that it is a simple yet powerful language with a minimal collection of constructs.

-`mini-iLisp` is a dialect that I have been kicking around and would like to now produce a compiler for this language producing a binary executable.
-This language has the following features:
+`mini-iLisp` is a Lisp dialect with the following features:

 - tagged values
 - closures